 \PDF classes need to implement the interface '\mintinline{c++}{span getValues(...)}'\footnote{In \ROOT 6.20 and 6.22, the experimental \mintinline{c++}{getValBatch()} was in use, but it has been superseded by \mintinline{c++}{getValues()}.} to benefit from this speed up.
 Most \PDFs in \RooFit have been updated to support it.
 External \PDFs that do not implement this interface can be used nevertheless, since a fall-back function that calls \RooFit's classic evaluation functions in a loop will be used.
 Since the optimised functions might yield slightly different numbers, the fast batch mode has to be activated by users:\\ \mintinline[escapeinside=||]{c++}{pdf.fitTo(data, |BatchMode|(true)); // Evaluate likelihood using fast batch mode}

 On modern CPU architectures with vector extensions such as \texttt{SSE} or \texttt{AVX}, the batch computation functions can be optimised even further using \texttt{SIMD} computations~\cite{CHEP19}. \Cref{fig:vecSpeed} shows the speed up that was achieved in comparison to \RooFit's classic single-value computations when vector extensions are used.
-The speed up ranges from 3x for the ``ChiSquared'' \PDF whose computations were not vectorisable to 16x with \texttt{AVX512} extensions.
+The speed up ranges from 3x for the ``ChiSquared'' \PDF, which is based on a function from an external library without vectorisation, to 16x with \texttt{AVX512} extensions.

 To use vector extensions, users have to compile \ROOT 6.20 and 6.22 themselves, manually enabling the desired extensions.
-Therefore, pre-compiled \ROOT distributions (\eg provided centrally by collaborations) will mostly benefit from the 3x speed up due to the more efficient data access. \ROOT 6.24 will ship with multiple versions of a \RooFit computation library, which are optimised for different vector extensions. \ROOT will inspect the CPU and load the fastest library supported by the hardware.
+Therefore, pre-compiled \ROOT distributions (\eg provided centrally by collaborations) will mostly benefit from the 3x speed up due to the more efficient data access. \ROOT 6.24 and later will ship with multiple versions of a \RooFit computation library, which are optimised for different vector extensions. \ROOT will inspect the CPU and load the fastest library supported by the hardware.
 Users will therefore be able to benefit from larger speed ups than 3x.

 Unit tests ensure that the optimised computation functions yield the same results as the classic \RooFit functions.
 Computations of likelihoods usually agree to a relative accuracy of \num{1.E-14}, and log-likelihoods agree up to \num{2.E-14} with a few exceptions.
 Fit parameters usually agree better than \num{1.E-5}, which is orders of magnitude smaller than the statistical error in most fits.